-Back in 2016, we launched a pilot TGP project across 40 farms.
-The idea was to adapt the GAP to the specific farms and assess the impact on farmers' net income.
+to the specific farms and assess the impact on farmers' net income.

-The outcome was positive, so, in 2019, we partnered with Olam and IDH to expand the approach to 364 farms, representing 1,400 hectares in three districts; Atwima Mponua; Ahafo Ano North; and Asunafo South.
+The outcome was positive, so, in 2019, we partnered with Olam and IDH to expand the partnered with Olam and IDH to expand the approach to 364 farms, representing 1,400 hectares in three districts; Atwima Mponua; Ahafo Ano North; and Asunafo South.